sharetribe/design-resources/README.md

 ## Good-to-know

 - .Sketch file format: The design files are built in Sketch.
 The files can be opened in most common UI Design apps such as Sketch, Figma and Adobe XD.
+- .fig file format: The design files are built in Sketch, imported to Figma and exported as a .fig file.
 - Open-sourced font: The design files have open-sourced font, Inter, as embedded font.
 - Components and styles: The design files are composed of multiple Components in Sketch.
 Components can be edited globally and overwritten locally.
 Typography and color scheme has been added as styles, which can be utilized in global and local Components.